 You’ll find many small restaurants and bistros in this area if you’re looking for places to stop to grab a bite to eat and the public transport, as mentioned, very frequently serves this area.

 In this area you’ll also find the famed Van Gogh Museum which is a tourist favourite.
 Tickets can be pricey and on certain days it is not uncommon for there to be large entrance queues.

 If you do plan on visiting the museum then you’ll want to plan ahead.

-- The Redlight District – by day and by night.
+- The Red Light District – By day and by night.
 No photos and always remember to be respectful, although not everyone is in agreement with this practice it’s certainly a famed part of the cities culture.

-- Take the tram around the city – Buy a pass and ride the tram round the city to see all of the main tourist sights.
+- Take the tram – Buy a pass and ride the tram round the city to see all of the main tourist sights.